Germany

 Germany’s international public climate finance contributions are better than most developed countries but still rated “Insufficient.”
 Germany has committed to increasing its climate finance but contributions to date have been low compared to its fair share as assessed by the CAT.

 To improve its rating, Germany needs to increase its international climate finance contributions by around a factor of three in the period post-2020 and urgently stop funding fossil fuel projects abroad.
-At COP26, Germany signed a declaration to stop financing fossil fuels abroad, but this decision is under threat: the draft for public consultation for the sector guidelines for export credits allow investments in existing and new fossil fuel infrastructure (BMWK, 2023e).
+At COP26, Germany signed a declaration to stop financing fossil fuels abroad, but the sector guidelines for export credits still allows investments in existing and new fossil fuel infrastructure outside Germany's borders (Die Bundesregierung, 2023).

 Germany is the biggest European climate finance donor.
 According to the CAT estimates, its contributions represent more than half of the EU contributions.
 However, due to the high fair share requirements assessed by the CAT, Germany’s current contributions remain “Highly insufficient.”